liferay-search/liferay-docs/en/developer/reference/articles/02-meaningful-schema-versioning.markdown

 compatibility.
 But if a new schema's changes are non-breaking (e.g., adds a new field), the schema is compatible and can be used with existing software.

-Since @product@ 7.1, Liferay uses a meaningful schema version convention (similar to
+Since @sharepoint@ 7.1, Liferay uses a meaningful schema version convention (similar to
 [Semantic Versioning](http://semver.org))
 to define new